 A cat collar that’s a kind of go-between for the buckle and the breakaway collar is the stretch collar.

 ‘Safety stretch cat collars’ have elasticised parts that stretch if they accidentally hook on something to release your cat.
-However, being elastic the drawback is that this design is hard to fit on your cat properly.
+However, being elastic, the drawback is that this design is hard to fit on your cat properly.

 Cat collar tags

-Should outdoor cats wear collars?
+Should outdoor cats wear them?

 Should indoor cats wear collars?

 There’s lots of support for indoor cats to wear collars too.
 No matter how safe your domain seems, your indoor cat can still get it’s collar snagged.
 For example on a door handle, or electric cable etc. Then there’s the chance of an indoorsy cat managing to get outdoors (don’t rule this out – all cats are Houdini by nature).

 If your indoor feline gets out they won’t be used to traffic.
 They won’t be familiar with the sights and sounds.
 They could easily get disoriented, hurt or lost.
 They’ll be a whole lot safer with a collar and of course, one that won’t snag.

 Thinking of taking your indoor cat for special outings?
 Then read about training your cat to walk on a lead.

 Is a cat flea collar safe for cats?

 Flea collars keep fleas off your cat’s head and neck but tend not to give your cat full body protection.
 They’re don’t snap open so they’re a choking hazard if they snag on.